Oil gains and US stock futures, Asian shares slip after US strikes Iran nuclear sites

 “It would mean higher prices for all those goods transported by truck, and it would be more difficult for the Fed to lower interest rates.”

-In Asian trading early Monday, Taiwan's Taiex fell 1.3% while the Kospi in South Korea initially lost 1% but then regained some lost ground to be down 0.4%.
-Much of East Asia relies heavily on oil imported through the Strait of Hormuz.
+In Asian trading early Monday, Taiwan's Taiex fell 1.4% while the Kospi in South Korea initially lost 1% but then regained some lost ground to fall 0.2% to 3,016.71.
+Much of East Asia depends on oil imported through the Strait of Hormuz.

-In Tokyo, the Nikkei 225 edged 0.1% lower, to 38,366.53, as losses for most shares were offset by gains for defense oriented stocks.
+In Tokyo, the Nikkei 225 edged 0.2% lower to 38,344.15, as losses for most shares were offset by gains for defense oriented stocks.
 Mitsubishi Heavy Industries climbed 0.8% and ShinMaywa Industries, another major weapons maker, surged 1.5%.

-“The U.S. strike on Iran certainly is very good for defense equipment,” Newman of Atris Advisory said, noting that both Japan and South Korea have sizable military manufactoring hubs.
+“The U.S. strike on Iran certainly is very good for defense equipment,” Newman of Atris Advisory said, noting that both Japan and South Korea have sizable military manufacturing hubs.

 AP Business Writer Bernard Condon in New York and AP video journalist Mayuko Ono in Tokyo contributed.